cestella/presentations/README.md

 Public Facing Presentations
 ===================

-This repository is intended to hold the public presentations given by Casey Stella.
+Hi!
+Glad you found this page.
+My name is Casey Stella and this repository is intended to hold my public presentations.
+My main online presence, including my resume and contact information, may be found at [http://www.caseystella.com](http://www.caseystella.com).

 Presentations
 =============